-End Device Activation LoRaWAN offers two methods for activ-4.2.3.1ating end nodes: Over the air activation(OTAA) and Activation By Personalization (ABP).
-Device activation is handle by the LoRa App Server and this can be done through the web-interface- see figure 25.
+4.2.3.1End Device Activation LoRaWAN offers two methods for activating end nodes: Over the air activation(OTAA) and Activation By Personalization (ABP).
+Device activation is handle by the LoRa App Server and this can be done through the web-interface- see figure 28.
 When applications and devices are created they are assigned 64 bit end device identifier (DevEUI) and application identifier (AppEUI) (EUI - Extended Unique Identifier).
 The devices are dynamically also assigned 32-bit address(DevAddr) and is used to identify the device after it joins the network.
 LoRaWAN also has further three more security keys network session key (NwkSKey), Application session key (AppSKey) and Application key (AppKey).
 End devices and the network use (NwkSKey) to calculate message integrity code(MIC) for the purpose of data integrity while AppSKey is used to encrypt and decrypt payload.
-In ABP (DevAddr), (NwkSKey) and (AppSKey) are preprogrammed in the end device and also stored in the network thus device is only attached to a specified network.
+In ABP (DevAddr), (NwkSKey) and (AppSKey) are preprogrammed in the end device and also stored in the network thus device is only attached to a specific network.
 Activation process therefore does not go through the join request and accept procedure.
 On the other hand OTAA uses (DevEUI), (AppEUI) and (AppKey) which must be stored both in the network and the end device for the join procedure.
 (AppKey) is used to generate the (NwkSKey) and (AppSKey).
 The (DevAddr) is also dynamically assigned in the process.
 In our case OTAA was used to connect the end device to the network.
-To facilitate this we used Arduino LoraWAN-MAC-in-C(LMIC) library that is provided by International Business Machines (IBM).
+To facilitate this we used Arduino LoRaWAN-MAC-in-C(LMIC) library $^{23}$ that was developed by International Business Machines(IBM).
 Dragino LoRa shield was connected to the Arduino and since shield is based on Arduino form factor no jumper cables were required for connection.
 See figure.
 Then (DevEUI), (AppEUI) and (AppKey) generated in the LoRa App Server were added to sketch.
 Once the sketch is uploaded to the Arduino, the end device activation process starts automatically.

 4.2.3.2 Reading sensor values and transmitting After the activation the end device starts to transmit data.
-The EC and PH codes were adapted from the DFRobot product libraries.
-Before the transmission the sensor readings are coded by the following code.
-This values are then transmitted to the gateway every 30 minutes through the LoRa end node.
+The EC and PH codes were adapted from the DFRobot product libraries and LMIC library.
+This code can be found in appendix A. The data mitigation techniques used here is data compression which involves encoding data at end nodes and decoding them at the application server.
+This technique reduces size of information transmitted and reduce power consumption thus improving battery life[37].
+Because the EC and pH do not change significantly within an hour, values are then transmitted to the gateway once every hour through the LoRa end node.
+Before the transmission the sensor readings are encoded show in the following code.